-We want to share with you our passion…a passion for our craft, for food, for art, for music and our private events.
-We create both our cuisine and cocktails with passion, using house made ingredients like simple syrups, bitters, aged rye and techniques like smoking, curing, and sous vide cooking.
+We want to share with you our passion: a passion for our craft, for food, for art, for music and our private events.
+Both our cuisine and cocktails are made with passion, using house made ingredients like simple syrups, bitters, aged rye and techniques like smoking, curing, and sous vide cooking.

 Our restaurant is more than a place to eat, it is a community of lovers of food and drink, artists and musicians.
 As we bring together our food and art, we hope to ignite creativity in all who join us!